JiangXL/BIO302-Modern-Biotechnolgy-2018/note2.md

 transparent embryo

-<F6>6cell are notnaccessible to direct observation
+cell are notnaccessible to direct observation

 Stochastically